sadstorylogan/gfa-top-down-shooter/README.md

 # Installation

-To play Top-Down Shooter, follow these steps:
+To play the game, follow these steps:

   - Clone or download this repository to your local machine.
   - Open the project in Unity (version 2022.3.5f1).